zwily/graphite-coffee/README.md

 ## Usage

-Initialize and instance of GraphiteUrl with the URL to your graphite installation.
+Initialize an instance of GraphiteUrl with the URL to your graphite installation.
 You can also pass some URL options:

 ```coffee